 However, if the power goes out, you will need to improvise; and depending on the alternate heat source you improvise with, you may need to take extra steps to keep your home and family safe.
 Make sure not to use other heat sources indoors if they discharge carbon monoxide.
 Families die every year from moving a charcoal BBQ grill indoors for heat.

-fire safety considerations we recommend considering when using alternative heat sources without electricity:
+Here are sevenfire safety considerations we recommend considering when using alternative heat sources without electricity:

 Most of us rely heavily on the heaters in our homes to keep us warm.
 We crank up the thermostat to stay warm when it gets cold outside, and often forget that there are other actions we can take to stay warm, regardless of whether the power is out or not.

-Visit our blog for more helpful information like this article.
-On Practical Prepper Blog, you can find articles to help you decide to bug out or bug in and how to boil water without a stove.
+Visit ourblog for more helpful information like this article.
+On Practical Prepper Blog, you can find articles to help you decide tobug out or bug in andhow to boil water without a stove.

-water storage barrels and delicious freeze-dried survival food.
+You can also find prepping necessities like water storage barrels and delicious freeze-dried survival food.